onox/orka/docs/numerics/tensors/shape-and-dimensions.md

 tensor([ 1.0, 2.0, 3.0, 4.0, 5.0])
 ```

-The function `Concatenate` can be used to concatenate tensors in dimensions
+The function `Concatenate` can be used to concatenate tensors in axes
-other than the first dimension by specifying the parameter `Dimension`.
+other than the first axis by specifying the parameter `Dimension`.
 For example, given the following two tensors:

 ```ada